5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

     		- If **NO**: We need to find the correct BusID first

 ## Modifying the framebuffer patch
-Depennding on the test results, we need to modify the framebuffer patch with hackintool.
+Depending on the test results, we need to modify the framebuffer patch with hackintool.
 But before we can do that, we need to better understand the parameters we are dealing with.

 ### Terminology: Connectors, BusIDs, Indexes, etc.
 Hackintool's "Connectors" tab is where the *software* outputs of the iGPU for the selected framebuffer can be modified and routed to *physical* outputs: